 A temporal bone fracture may cause facial paralysis, hearing loss, bruising behind the ear, and bleeding from the ear.

 Doctors use computed tomography (CT) to diagnose temporal bone fractures.

 Treatment, sometimes including surgery, is needed if the fracture causes problems.

-Temporal bone fractures can cause various injuries to the inner ear structures.
-Injuries include rupture of the eardrum and damage to the ossicles (the chain of small bones that connects the eardrum to the inner ear), the cochlea (the organ of hearing), the vestibular apparatus (the organ of balance in the inner ear), or the nerve that controls muscles of the face (facial nerve).
+Temporal bone fractures can cause various injuries to the middle and inner ear.
+Injuries include rupture of the eardrum Eardrum Perforation A perforation is a hole in the eardrum.
+Eardrum perforations are caused by middle ear infections and injuries.
+Perforation causes sudden ear pain, sometimes with bleeding from the ear, hearing... read more and damage to the ossicles (the chain of small bones that connects the eardrum to the inner ear), the cochlea (the organ of hearing), the vestibular apparatus (the organ of balance in the inner ear), or the nerve that controls muscles of the face (facial nerve).

 Some people have facial paralysis on the side of the fracture.
 Facial paralysis can develop immediately or after some time and can be mild or severe.

 Another symptom is severe hearing loss.
-Hearing loss may result from damage to the three tiny bones (called the ossicles) that connect the eardrum to the inner ear or from damage to the cochlea or the nerve that leads to the cochlea.
+Hearing loss Hearing Loss and Deafness may result from damage to the three tiny bones (called the ossicles) that connect the eardrum to the inner ear or from damage to the cochlea or the nerve that leads to the cochlea.

 If the vestibular apparatus is damaged, people may feel as if they or their surroundings are spinning (vertigo) or have problems with balance.